 Working in front of a screen all day can take its toll on your eyes and lead to digital eye strain.
-March is Workplace Eye Wellness Month, the perfect time to learn about reducing the effects of digital eye strain.
-Digital eye strain is caused by staring at screens...
+Digital eye strain is caused by staring at screens for extended periods and can lead to a number of uncomfortable symptoms.
+Here’s what you need to know about digital...

 Glaucoma is a common yet serious eye disease that can cause blindness.
-While there is no cure, early detection and treatment can help slow or prevent vision loss.
-That’s why it’s essential to be aware of the risk factors, signs, types of glaucoma, treatments, and when...
+While there is no cure, early detection and glaucoma treatment in Tinley Park can help slow or prevent vision loss.
+That’s why it’s essential to be aware of the risk factors, signs, types of...

 Did you know that November is Diabetic Eye Disease Awareness Month?
 Diabetic eye disease refers to a group of eye problems that people with diabetes may experience because of high blood sugar levels damaging the blood vessels in the retina.
 Diabetic retinopathy is the...